-You can also generate output files using the Run Post Processor command.
+You can now run the Run Post Processor command to generate the output files.

 - 1 From the Auto menu, choose Run Post Processor. - 2 A message box appears indicating the generated filename.
 Click OK.

 After Layout creates the post processing files, a post processing log file displays.